eth-infinitism/EIPs/EIPS/eip-00.md

 Accepts Transaction Type `AA_TX_TYPE` with fields `validationGasLimit`, `paymasterGasLimit`, `callGasLimit` optional.

+Optionally accepts the State Override Set to allow users to modify the state during the gas estimation.
+This field as well as its behavior is equivalent to the ones defined for `eth_call` RPC method.

 Returns `{validationGasLimit, paymasterGasLimit, callGasLimit, builderFee}` object.

 Note that the `deployerData` and `paymasterData` fields are required for a consistent result.